BenCarter44/Starfish-Network/docs/DEMO.md

 1. Make sure the steps for the pre-written programs are working correctly.
 2. Create a program using the STAR framework.
 See [STAR_FRAMEWORK.md](/docs/STAR_FRAMEWORK.md) for info.
-3. Compile the program
+3. Compile the program (by executing the python program directly.
+See STAR_FRAMEWORK.md and the `#Compiling` section for more details.)
-4. Find the line `star.Program(read_prgm=...` in `/test2.py` and change it to the `.star` file for your program
-5. Start up the OS on the four terminals, and your program will run!
+4. Run `simple_executor.py <PATH TO STAR PROGRAM>` to run a STAR program